StoxLSTM: A Stochastic Extended Long Short-Term Memory Network for Time Series Forecasting

 \subsubsection{Design of the Recurrent Unit in StoxLSTM}

-By incorporating stochastic latent variables \( z_{1:t} \) into the original xLSTM recurrent unit, as shown in Figs. \ref{StoxLSTM_cell} and \ref{SSM}, StoxLSTM follows the SSM that respects temporal causality, Markovianity, and non-autoregressive dynamics.
-Specifically, at each time step \( t \), the latent state \( z_t \) is modeled as a stochastic variable conditioned on the previous latent state \( z_{t-1} \) and the current deterministic hidden state \( h_t \).
+By incorporating stochastic latent variables \( \bm{z}_{1:t} \) into the original xLSTM recurrent unit, StoxLSTM follows the SSMs that respect temporal causality, Markovianity, and non-autoregressive dynamics, as shown in Figs. \ref{StoxLSTM_cell} and \ref{SSM}.
+Specifically, at each time step \( t \), the latent state \( \bm{z}_t \) is modeled as a stochastic variable conditioned on the previous latent state \( \bm{z}_{t-1} \) and the current deterministic hidden state \( \bm{h}_t \).

-Firstly, StosLSTM (the stochasticized sLSTM block in xLSTM, as shown in Fig. \ref{StoxLSTM_cell}(a)) forward pass is:
+The forward pass of StosLSTM (the stochasticized sLSTM block in xLSTM, as shown in Fig. \ref{StoxLSTM_cell}(a)) is as follows: